scottdorman/scottdorman.github.io/_posts/2012/2012-02-24-teched-for-novices-2012-edition.md

 ### Session Codes

-While we're talking about session codes, you should realize that they are just as important as the session titles and descriptions; they give you the "quick glance" way to see some basic information about the session. *(Since the session builder isn’t available yet, I don’t know if this information is still correct.
+While we're talking about session codes, you should realize that they are just as important as the session titles and descriptions; they give you the "quick glance" way to see some basic information about the session. *(Since the session builder isn't available yet, I don't know if this information is still correct.
 Once the session builder is available I should be able to confirm and correct anything here that needs it.)*

 The session code has the following format: